 - Supplementary data (please see “Datashare” below)

-- Use metric units of measure with the English unit equivalent in parantheses or, conversely, English units with metric equivalents in parantheses.
+- Use metric units of measure with the English unit equivalent in parentheses or, conversely, English units with metric equivalents in parentheses.
 Laboratory measurements do not require conversions.

 - Do not use abbreviations except for units of measure.

 - Limit the use of acronyms.
 Please define all acronyms and nonstandard abbreviations used within figures and tables in each figure caption and table footnote.

 - Figures must be cited in numerical order.